Virtual Machine Backup Overview & Necessity

-2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set up Task Name, Backup Type, Device, Target, Schedule, and Cleanup as needed.
+2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set up Task Name, Backup Type, Device, Target, and Schedule as needed.

 - Target: You can select to back up to a local path, or to a network path.
 Used paths will be saved in Favorite Storage for handy selection.